7

 • 3

 Note that in many cases funding agencies are now attaching mentoring requirements to the grants that pay for postdocs.
 For example, the NSF requires that proposals include a "Postdoctoral Researcher Mentoring Plan."
-Jul 26, 2021 at 2:58
+Commented Jul 26, 2021 at 2:58

 3 Answers 3